-Those with special needs are well cared for warm day, so it was a pleasant exercise for all.
-However, although there was much lighthearted chatter, the exercise was taken seriously.
-The fire did wardens an excellent job, and it is important that we have several people prepared undertake this responsibly, because in the case of a real emergency, there is no guarantee that any of our current wardens will be there.
+Those with special needs are well cared for

+warm day, so it was a pleasant exercise for all. although However, there was much lightchatter. hearted the was taken exercise seriously. fire The wardens did an excellent job, and it is important that we have several people prepared undertake this to responsibly, because in the case of a real emergency, there is no guarantee that any of our current wardens will be there.

+Page 21

+Meditation / Whakaaroaro

+A contemplative practice at St Peter's

+editation is a practice in which an individual or a group of people train their minds to focus on a particular word (mantra, e.g. Maranatha, come Lord Jesus), phrase, or simply their breathing.
+The purpose of this regular practice is to increase their attention and awareness, and achieve a mentally clear and